Langdale area wildfire

 We will contact any property owner before starting work to replace lamp bracket arms that are currently attached to buildings.

-If you do experience significant disruption, or you are unable to enter or leave your property, please speak to a member of our on-site team or contact us, and we will resolve the issue as a matter of urgency.
+If you do experience significant disruption, or you are unable to enter or leave your property, please speak to a member of our on-site team.

 The old street lighting spreads light in all directions, including upwards, causing light pollution and light to spill into the windows of private properties.
 LED lighting is easier to control, so we can focus the light down onto the roads and pavements and therefore limit the amount of light spilling into homes and gardens.